I live nowhere near Wall Street—my husband and I actually used to operate a gift shop in a quaint little town called Asheville, North Carolina.

 At this time, I discovered a new short trade pattern.
 It used the same indicators as the long squeeze pattern.
 The Price Surge System book covers both the long and short patterns.
 After finding and trading the squeeze pattern for several years, I discovered that every squeeze goes through 7 stages.
 These stages are covered in great detail, so that a trader can look at a chart and know exactly where the pattern is in its unfolding process.

 This knowledge allows a trader to consider a second entry point and also areas where he can hold a trade, knowing that the equity is likely to recover quickly from a quick pullback.
 This keeps a trader in a trade that he might otherwise be shaken out of, only to have the price recover within a candle or two.

 More and more everyday people want to learn how to change their finances.
 Stress-Free Wealth Building takes a trader who is totally unfamiliar with the stock market and takes them through the basics.
 It builds layer upon layer until they have a good grasp of not only the financial aspects of the market, but they also understand chart indicators, chart reading, chart patterns, option chains and several trading strategies.

 This book builds an option trader from the ground up, covering all the needed information so they have a good grasp of option techniques.
 A trader can virtual trade and practice until they are ready to commit real money.

 I often hear traders say that among the thousands of stocks and equities available to trade how do you select the ones to trade.
-The Quintessential QQQs focus on just one equity: the QQQs.
+Merit Paycheck focuses on just one equity: the QQQs.
 The patterns covered in the book apply to a variety of time frames so that there is always a trade on just this one equity.